ARCHER2-HPC/archer2-docs/research-software/castep/castep.rst

 Running parallel CASTEP jobs
 ----------------------------

-CASTEP can exploit multiple nodes on Archer and will generally be run in exclusive mode over more than one node.
+CASTEP can exploit multiple nodes on ARCHER2 and will generally be run in exclusive mode over more than one node.

 For example, the following script will run a CASTEP job using 4 nodes